-Gamers should know the frame rate per second (FPS) running on the game to determine whether the experience is playable.
+Gamers should know the frame rate per second (FPS) running on the game to determine whether the experience is playable or not.

-Like many other games, you can show GTA V frame rate easily.
-In this guide, I have three different options to show it right when you playing.
+Like many other games, you can show the GTA V frame rate easily.
+In this guide, I have three different options to show it right when you play.

 #1 Show FPS on GTA V using Windows 10 Game Bar

 2. Click on the FPS menu, then Request Access.

 4. Launch GTA V, then run Game Bar as well.
 The FPS section should be active.

 5. Click on Performance options, then leave only FPS checked.